pingkai/HiFierWebDocusaurus/docs/tutorial-basics/connections.md

 ### Cloud Drives

-Adding a cloud drive uses the standard Oauth2 protocol.
+Adding a cloud drive uses the standard OAuth2 protocol.
 After obtaining authorization, the App can obtain a token to access your files, so the program does not know your authentication information.
 After you delete the connection, the corresponding token will be deleted (some cloud disks support active revocation).
-You can also manually revoke any authorized program in the dash board of your corresponding cloud drive.
+You can also manually revoke any authorized program in the dashboard of your corresponding cloud drive.
 After revocation, the authorized App will no longer be able to access your cloud drive.

 ### Media Server and File Server